njulj/njulj.github.io/_pages/about.md

 ## 🔥 Recent News
 * 2022.11: 🎉 One paper is accepted by AAAI 2023 (CCF-A):
   * [From Coarse to Fine: Hierarchical Pixel Integration for Lightweight Image Super-Resolution](). **Jie Liu**, Chao Chen, Jie Tang, and Gangshan Wu.
+* 2021.07: 🎊 Honorable Mention Award
-* 2021.07: 🎊 We won the Honorable Mention Award of the [CVPR MAI 2021 Quantized Image Super-Resolution Challenge](https://ai-benchmark.com/workshops/mai/2021/).
+	* We won the Honorable Mention Award of the [CVPR MAI 2021 Quantized Image Super-Resolution Challenge](https://ai-benchmark.com/workshops/mai/2021/).
+* 2020.07: 🎊 Winner Award 🏆
-* 2020.07: 🎊 We won the first prize 🏆 of the [ECCV AIM 2020 Efficient Super-Resolution Challenge](https://data.vision.ee.ethz.ch/cvl/aim20/).
+	* We won the first prize of the [ECCV AIM 2020 Efficient Super-Resolution Challenge](https://data.vision.ee.ethz.ch/cvl/aim20/).
 * 2020.07: 🎉 One paper is accepted by ACM MM 2020 (CCF-A).
   * [Memory Recursive Network for Single Image Super-Resolution](https://dl.acm.org/doi/abs/10.1145/3394171.3413696). **Jie Liu**, Minqiang Zou, Jie Tang, Gangshan Wu.
 * 2020.02: 🎉 One paper is accepted by CVPR 2020 (CCF-A).